GLOBAL MARKETS-Stocks slide on Ukraine woes, oil storms back above $100

 By Marc Jones

-Russia's stock markets remained suspended and some bond trading platforms were no longer showing prices, but dealing in the major financial centres both in Europe and in Asia overnight was orderly, albeit jittery.
+Russia's equity markets remained suspended and some bond trading platforms were no longer showing prices, but dealing in the major financial centres both in Europe and in Asia overnight was orderly, albeit jittery.

-Losses for the pan-European STOXX 600 .STOXX were starting to mount again, with the index down nearly 2% by midsession .EUand Wall Street expected to open around 1% lower in New York later. .N
+Losses for the pan-European STOXX 600 .STOXX mounted again, with the index down nearly 2% by midsession .EU and Wall Street was expected to open between 0.5% and 1% lower. .N

-There had initially been gains for mining .SXPP and oil & gas .SXEP stocks but even those had soured and there was a heavy 4% slump in bank stocks with investors now sensing that interest rate hikes might now get delayed. .EU
+There had initially been gains for mining .SXPP and oil & gas .SXEP stocks in Europe but even those had soured and a heavy 4% slump in bank stocks showed investors were now sensing that interest rate hikes might now get delayed or at least scaled down. .EU

+That sense saw the yields on U.S. 10-year Treasuries, which are a key driver of global borrowing costs, fall sharply to five-week lows.
+Staggeringly, the equivalent 10-year German Bund yield was heading for its biggest one day fall since 2011.
+GVD/EUR

 "That's enough to aggravate the ongoing slowdown but not enough to produce recession," although he cautioned that some parts of Europe could see a recession and that inflation was also likely to stay higher for longer.